SPECIAL! Ask about my new client discount.

 - Copy (line) editing is 2 cents a word.
 Includes correcting spelling, grammar, punctuation, syntax, and word usage; minor fact-checking; checking for or imposing a consistent style and format.

-- Developmental editing is 2 cents per word.
+- Developmental editing is 3 cents per word.
 Includes making suggestions about content, organization, and presentation; recommending changes to plot, style, narrative structure, tense, and character development; researching, as needed.
+Includes indexing at no extra charge.

-- Two-part developmental package: a developmental edit followed by a line edit (after your revisions) for only 3 cents per word.
+- Two-part developmental package: a developmental edit followed by a line edit (after your revisions) for only 4 cents per word.
+(20% off the cost of a developmental edit + a line edit.)

-Projects under $100 are payable in advance; all others require a 50% payment before the project begins, with the remainder due on a schedule agreed to by both parties.
+Projects under $200 are payable in advance; all others require a 50% payment before the project begins, with the remainder due on a schedule agreed to by both parties.
 All manuscripts submitted for editing must be in standard format.
 (Shunn’s guide for fiction writers, for example, can be found here.)
-Please feel free to ask if you are not sure what that means for your project.
+Please feel free to ask if you are not sure what that means for your project; manuscripts which must be formatted by me will incur a charge of $10 per 10,000 words.

 I will do a sample edit of your manuscript if we have not worked together before.
 This is a free service, designed to show you what you’re getting when you hire me.
 1 page sample edit for short stories (under 10,000 words), a 3 page sample edit for anything between 10,000 and 50,000 words, and a 5 page sample edit for anything longer.